Prolegomena to a hybrid classical/Rydberg simulator for hadronization (QuPyth): Rydberg Ladder Model

-\textit{Two-leg ladder construction.---}We study an arrangement of neutral Rydberg atoms that form a two-leg ladder as displayed in \cref{fig:ladder_single}.
-Recently, this ladder arrangement has been shown to partially map to a spin-1 truncation of the Abelian-Higgs model for a specific set of parameters \cite{cara}.
-Here, we study the dynamics of the two-leg ladder without reference to particular model mapping and demonstrate that it displays features of confinement that suggesting string-breaking.
+We study a 2$\times N_s$ arrangement of Rydberg atoms that form a two-leg ladder as displayed in \cref{fig:ladder_single}.
+Recently, a set of rung-local operators on this ladder arrangement has been shown to have a suggestive relationship with a spin-1 truncation of the Abelian-Higgs model for a specific set of parameters \cite{cara, zhangEffectiveHamiltonians}.
+Since this continuum theory features confinement of its scalar matter in 1+1D, we take this class of Rydberg atom models as a good opportunity to search for observables that suggest confinement and string breaking.

-\textit{Single-rung.---}We first describe the mapping between the state space of the ladder and that of a chain of spin-1 sites.
-A single rung of the ladder, composed of two neutral Rydberg atoms, has four basis states $\ket{gg}, \ket{gr}, \ket{rg}, \ket{rr}$.
-When two atoms are placed near each other, the Rydberg blockade, caused by the strong repulsion between excited states \cref{e:ryd_interaction}, results in an energetic exclusion of the doubly-excited $\ket{rr}$ state.
-Therefore, a single blockaded rung is effectively represented by only the three basis states $\ket{gg}, \ket{gr}, and \ket{rg}$, which can be mapped to a single-site spin-1 Hilbert space.
-We define the single-rung operator $\mathcal{O}_n$

-where $E$ is the spin-1 field operator.
-We refer to this mapping as the field representation and demonstrate its action on the blockaded basis states:

-\textit{Many-rung.---}To create the two-leg ladder, we put two or more of the previously described single rungs together.
-If the single-rung state mapping is applied equivalently to each rung of the ladder, antiferromagnetic configurations are preferred.
-This happens because the excited states are repulsive, and so simultaneous diagonal (antiferromagnetic) excitations dominate over nearest-neighbor excitations.
-For our purposes, we want the lower-energy diagonal excitations to represent a constant $E=\pm 1$ configuration, so we stagger the interpretation of the single-site spin-1 mapping when applied to multiple rungs.
-The staggering means that we interpret even and odd sites oppositely by applying the previous spin-1 mapping on odd rungs, where the chain labeling starts at one, and multiply the mapping by $-1$ on even rungs to produce the mapping displayed in \cref{fig:staggered_spin_one_ladder}.